Class 12 Mathematics Notes Chapter 3 (Matrices) – Mathematics Part-I Book

 If

-is a square matrix, thenA - A'
+Ais a square matrix, thenA - A'is a:

 a) Symmetric matrix